 Managing resource-hungry VMs

-You can use the VMware monitor to identify resource-hungry VMs and take corrective action.
-OpManager provides extensive reports on CPU, memory, and network utilization for every host and VM.
+You can use the VMware monitoring tool to identify resource-hungry VMs and take corrective action.
+OpManager provides extensive reports on VMware metrics like CPU, memory, and network utilization for every host and VM.

 A vCenter map is a visual representation of your vCenter server topology.
 These maps show the relationships between the virtual and physical resources available to the vCenter server.
 Using the maps, you can monitor VM-centric relationships, host-centric relationships, data-store-centric relationships, and the hosts available for vMotion migration. vCenter maps help identify densely populated hosts, critical networks, and storage devices that are being utilized.